Anastasia-Labs/midgard/non-tech-docs/midgard-non-technical.typ

 \
 + *Optimistic Rollups*

-  - Assume transactions are valid by default.
+  - Assume transactions are valid unless proven otherwise (as Midgard does).

-  - Only verify transactions if a fraud proof is submitted.
+  - Only verify in detail if a fraud proof is submitted, increasing efficiency and speed.
-  - Midgard L2 utilizes optimistic rollups to effectively scale the Cardano blockchain.

 + *State Channels*

   - Allow participants to conduct transactions off-chain.

-  - Only the final state is recorded on the main blockchain.
+  - Only the final state is recorded on the main blockchain, reducing on-chain load.

 + *Sidechains*

-  - Separate blockchains connected to the main chain.
+  - Independent blockchains that run parallel to the main chain.

-  - Handle specific types of transactions independently.
+  - Allow for assets to be transferred between the main chain and the sidechain.

+  - enabling complex operations and applications without burdening the primary network

 + *Plasma*

-  - Creates smaller chains linked to the main blockchain.
+  - Creates smaller, more efficient chains that run alongside the main blockchain.

-  - Ensures scalability by offloading processing.
+  - They process transactions independently and periodically submit proofs to the main chain.
+  - This ensures security and integrity while reducing the load on the primary network

 #pagebreak()
 #v(50pt)